cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ![topo_multi_link.png](images%2Fmapping_relations%2Ftopo_multi_link.png)

 ### Single link table with relation specific effectivity satellites (E)
-This method reduced the number of link tables , without loosing the flexibility of the multi link approach.
+This method reduced the number of link tables, without loosing the flexibility of the multi link approach.
 It suffers from the same "phanton relation" issue.
 - the link only contains one reference to each hub
 - for every relation, there must be a separate the link key calculation only using the business key fields for a specific relation
 - every Esat must be loaded once
-- The link and the multi referenced hub needs a load pass for every reference
+- The link and the multi referenced hub needs a load pass for every relation

 ![topo_multi_esat.png](images%2Fmapping_relations%2Ftopo_multi_esat.png)

 ### Single link table with a dependent child key declaring the relation type (D)
-This method uses the minimal amount of tables and allows extention of relations without any structure modification.
-It even can be extented without change of running pipelines, by just adding a new one for the new releations.
-On the downside it hides the different kind of relations in the data, instead of communicating it through model elements.
+This method uses the minimal amount of tables and allows extension of relations without any structure modification.
+It even can be extented without change of running pipelines, by just adding a new one for the new relations.
+The downside beeing, that it hides the different kind of relations in the data, instead of communicating it through model elements.
 - the link only contains one reference to each hub